 Queensberry vs. Matchroom

 Frank Warren and Eddie Hearn (pictured above, off his IG account) are two of the biggest movers and shakers in the world of boxing.
 Recently, Warren – the boss at Queensberry – challenged Eddie Hearn’s Matchroom to two shows of five fights apiece.
 This would pit each stable’s very best against one another.

-This is a move which would provide mouth-watering action at US mobile casinos, Warren has assembled a team which include Daniel Dubois, Anthony Yarde, Liam Williams and Joe Joyce.
+This is a move which would provide mouth-watering action at 2, Warren has assembled a team which include Daniel Dubois, Anthony Yarde, Liam Williams and Joe Joyce.
 The hope is that they will square off against Matchroom’s Dillian Whyte, Joshua Buatsi, Demetrius Andrade, and Dereck Chisora.